google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

 Imager (OLI) from Landsat 8.

-The following section prepares these collections so that band names are consistent and masks clouds are applied.
+The following section prepares these collections so that band names are consistent and cloud masks are applied.
 Reflectance among corresponding bands are roughly congruent for the three sensors when using the surface reflectance product, therefore the processing steps that follow do not address inter-sensor harmonization.
 If you would like to apply a correction, please see the
-["Landsat ETM+ to OLI Harmonization" tutorial](https://developers.google.com/earth-engine/tutorials/community/landsat-etm-to-oli-harmonization) for more information on subject.
+["Landsat ETM+ to OLI Harmonization" tutorial](https://developers.google.com/earth-engine/tutorials/community/landsat-etm-to-oli-harmonization) for more information on the subject.

 #### Prepare the Landsat image collection